 The reason I mention this is it is possible that you won't have any major symptoms this time.
 I have had a lot of four pack a day smokers who smoked 40 plus years who toss them with minimal withdrawal.
 The reason they never tried to quit before is they witnessed people who smoked one fourth of what they did go thorough terrible side effects and figured, "If it did that to them, it will kill me."
 But when the time came, their quit was easy in comparison.

 You may find that this quit will be relatively easy.
 Stranger things have happened.
 But if it does, don't think this didn't mean you weren't addicted.
 The factor that really shows the addiction is not how hard or how easy it is to quit.
 What really shows the addiction is how universally easy it is to go back.
 One puff and the quit can go out the window.

 Summing up, the first few days may be relatively easy, or for some, it may be very difficult.
 Who knows?
 The only thing we know is once you get past the third day nicotine free it will ease up physically.
 Psychological triggers will exist but more controllable measures can be taken with them, basically keeping your ammunition up for why you don't want to be a smoker.

 Easy or hard, quitting is worth it.
 Once you have quit for even a few hours, you have invested some effort, time, and maybe even a little pain.
 Make this effort count for something.
 As long as you hang in there now, all of this will have accomplished a goal.
 It got you off of cigarettes.
 After that, to stay off, the make or break point simply translates to...Never Take Another Puff!

-Edited November 4, 2014 to add links to these two related videos:
+Edited November 4, 2014 to add links to these three related videos: